computations/SunStar/doc/writeup.md

 Edges can have have tags which are numbers.
 These are typically called _weights_ or _lengths_, and are often a measure of a notion of distance.
-The _distance_ between two taxa, often written $d(a,b)$, is the sum of edge weights on the path between $a$ and $b$.
+The _distance_ between two taxa, written $d(a,b)$, is the sum of edge weights on the path between $a$ and $b$.

 A tree is _trivalent_  when all vertices of the tree have degree 3 or 1.
-A rooted trivalent tree is a tree that is allowed to have a single vertex, the root, with degree 2.
+A rooted trivalent tree is a rooted tree that is allowed to have a single vertex, the root, with degree 2.
 All trees discussed here will be trivalent unless otherwise noted.

 A _gene tree_ is a rooted or unrooted tree that  and relates how a gene has diverged over time.
 Gene trees are usually inferred from sequences of genes,